The moduli space of stable supercurves and its canonical line bundle: The boundary divisor

 \subsection{NS and Ramond boundary components as effective Cartier divisors}

-Note that $\De\cap \SS'$ is the disjoint union of two Cartier divisors, the one supported on stable supercurves with one NS node and the one supported on those with a Ramond node.
+Recall that we denote by $\SS'\sub \ov{\SS}$ the open locus of stable supercurves with at most one node.
+Note that $\De\cap \SS'$ is the disjoint union of two Cartier divisors, one supported on stable supercurves with one NS node and another supported on those with a Ramond node.
 We want to extend these two divisors on $\SS'$ to effective Cartier divisors $\De_{NS}$ and $\De_R$ on $\ov{\SS}$ such that $\De=\De_{NS}+\De_R$.

 First, we are going to define the divisor $\De_{NS}$ giving the NS component.
 For this let us consider the structure map

 As we have seen before, it is surjective away from the nodes.
 It is also surjective on Ramond nodes.
 Let us consider the ideal sheaf on $\ov{\SS}$,